Recycling casks for scotch production is not only environmentally friendly, it makes great whisky as well! The Balvenie DoubleWood is a great example.

 - As an agent that removes undesirable elements from new make spirit.
 For example: sulphur compounds and immaturity.

 Whew, oak adds a lot of character!
-I’m not even sure what that last point means.
+[Side note: “organoleptically” = characteristics that release to the senses (I had to look it up…the things you learn)].
 One can write a dissertation on how all the aspects of Oak affect the spirit (it’s growth rate, how the wood is seasoned, how the barrels are aged), and The Bourbon Review does a good job of presenting this info.

 From there, the diversity of whisky really takes off — the whisky can be aged a second time (or more) in casks recycled from the production of bourbon, port, rum, or sherry, just to name a few.
 Anyone ever heard of oloroso, fino, or amontillado sherry?
 I hadn’t before I started research for this post.
 The secondary aging of the whisky in casks formerly used by other spirits adds another layer of complexity to the various expressions, e.g., sweetness, deeper colors, and even making the whisky more full-bodied.